6th Parliament of Singapore

 The 6th Parliament of Singapore was a meeting of the Parliament of Singapore.
 Its first session commenced on 25 February 1985 and was prorogued on 27 January 1986.
 It commenced its second session on 20 February 1986 and was dissolved on 17 August 1988.

-The members of the 6th Parliament were elected in the 1984 general election.
+The members of the Sixth Parliament were elected in the 1984 general election.
 Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew and his Cabinet.
-The Speaker was Dr Yeoh Ghim Seng.
-The de facto Leader of the Opposition was J. B. Jeyaretnam of the Workers' Party until he lost his parliamentary seat following his convictions, and was replaced by Chiam See Tong of the Singapore Democratic Party.
+Yeoh Ghim Seng served as Speaker.
+J. B. Jeyaretnam of the Workers' Party served as the de facto Leader of the Opposition until he was disqualified from Parliament on 10 November 1968 following a conviction over false statements about party funds.
+This left Chiam See Tong of the Singapore Democratic Party as the sole opposition member in Parliament.
+With Jeyaretnam's disqualification, this was the last instance where only two parties represented the Parliament until 2015.

+The Sixth Parliament saw the implementation of the Non-constituency Member of Parliament (NCMP) scheme, which allowed for the losing opposition candidates which received the highest percentage of votes to be representated in Parliament, in order to ensure that a quota of opposition members in Parliament could be met.
+For the Sixth Parliament, a minimum number of three opposition members was set, allowing for one NCMP seat to be allocated.
+The seat was first offered to M. P. D. Nair of the Workers' Party on 24 December 1984, but the offer lapsed on 4 March 1985, without Nair accepting it.
+The seat was then offered to Tan Chee Kien of the Singapore United Front on 8 March 1985, who rejected it on 28 March 1985.
+The NCMP seat thus remained vacant for the duration of the Sixth Parliament.

-The sixth Parliament saw the presence of women lawmakers for the first time in 14 years since 1970.
-Two seats were vacated in 1986 and remained vacated until the end of term, with Jeyaretnam being the first, followed by Geylang West's MP Teh Cheang Wan who committed suicide over corruption; with Jeyaretnam's vacation, this was the last instance where only two parties represented the Parliament until 2015.
+The Sixth Parliament also saw the presence of female MPs for the first time since the resignation of Chan Choy Siong in 1970.
+Two seats were vacated in 1986 and remained so until the end of the term; the first was Jeyaretnam's, and the second was that of the PAP's Teh Cheang Wan, who committed suicide on 14 December 1986 during an investigation for alleged corruption.